If a person is not born again, it is impossible for that one to see the Kingdom of God. John 3:3

 But if he suffer as a Christian, let him not be ashamed; but let him glorify God on account of this name.
 1Peter 4:16

-Antioch, Syria may have been the cultural center and bridge between the Aramaic speaking world of Syria, Israel, Asia Minor, Persia, Assyria, Babylon and the Greek speaking Western Roman Empire.
+Antioch, Syria may have been the cultural center and bridge between the Aramaic speaking world of Syria, Judea, Asia Minor, Persia, Assyria, Babylon and the Greek speaking Western Roman Empire.
 Followers of the Messiah were first called כרסטינא (Kristyane) in Antioch.
-Kristyane is a transliteration of the Greek Χριστιανός (Christianos) and was apparently a rather derogatory label meaning, “little Christs!”
+Kristyane (Aramaic), or the Greek Χριστιανός (Christianos) and was apparently a rather derogatory label meaning, “little Christs!”

 Please note that our LORD Jesus never referred to Himself as a Christian.
-More to the point, neither did any of His disciples.
+None of disciples referred to Him as a Christian.
 They never called one another Christians.
 And, just in case you were not already aware, Jesus most certainly did not start a new religion called Christianity!

 For more on this topic, see my article titled, “The House of God.”